ben519/treezy/README.md

 ### InternalNode

-An Internal node must have at least one child.
+An `InternalNode` must have at least one child.

 ```ts
 const internal: InternalNode<"nodes", { value: number }> = {